umputun/remark42/docs/email.md

-When you don't want to expose your IP (which is impossible with any SMTP provider) and for situations when connecting to external SMTP server is impossible due to firewall settings is setting up an SMTP-to-API bridge and sending messages trough it.
+When you don't want to expose your IP (which is impossible with any SMTP provider) and for situations when connecting to external SMTP server is impossible due to firewall settings is setting up an SMTP-to-API bridge and sending messages through it.

 To use any of containers below with in remark42 environment set following two `SMTP` variables: